Pierre Regional Airport: Historical airline service

-Airline and destination
+Airlines and destinations

 Air service to Pierre resumed on April 3, 2019, with daily flights to Denver and continuing service to Watertown.
 The service to Watertown eventually ended in late 2019.
 Service was provided by SkyWest Airlines, operating via the United Express brand on behalf of United Airlines using a 50-seat Canadair Regional Jet 200.
 This service is subsidized with annual funding of $3.64 million (or $49.84 per seat) from the Essential Air Service program.
 In April, 2021 Denver Air Connection was awarded the EAS contract against city preference, since the subsidy amount was significantly less than the SkyWest proposal.
 While the community, SkyWest, and United has petitioned for reconsideration, no official decision was made and SkyWest announced intention to remain in both the Pierre and Watertown markets providing 'at-risk' service.
-Denver Air Connection began their service to Denver on July 1, 2021 using Embraer ERJ-145 regional jets.
+Denver Air Connection began their service to Denver on July 1, 2021, using Embraer ERJ-145 regional jets.
 The airline has an interline agreement with United Airlines but does not fly under the United Express brand like SkyWest.
-A decision was made in October, 2021 that Denver Air would keep the EAS award and SkyWest ultimately ended all service to both Pierre and Watertown on January 3, 2022.
+A decision was made in October 2021 that Denver Air would keep the EAS award and SkyWest ultimately ended all service to both Pierre and Watertown on January 3, 2022.
+Beginning in November 2023, Denver Air Connection introduced direct flights to Minneapolis, the first eastbound flights to the Twin Cities since Great Lakes Airlines ended service to Pierre in 2015.
+Due to low demand, the airline ended service to Minneapolis on June 9, 2024.

+Denver Air Connection returned but stopped flights on May 31, 2025, with United Express returning the next day to substitute them.

+Fed Ex Feeder serves the airport with cargo flights.